ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-Both as a top player and as a mapper, what are your thoughts on adding CSR to osu!catch?
+Both as a top player and as a mapper, what are your thoughts on implementing osu!'s performance point [combo scaling removal](https://osu.ppy.sh/home/news/2024-10-28-performance-points-star-rating-updates#combo-scaling-removal) ("CSR") to osu!catch?
 Would that be a bad or a good thing, and why?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/702598" style="background-image: url('/wiki/shared/avatars/Spectator.jpg')"></a>